pygreece/community/organization/principles/en.md

 - Decides the process of resolving ties beforehand.
 - Hosts the vote for the next board of directors.

-Post election, the newly elected board decides the roles as they are described in the board structure section.
+After the election the newly elected board decides the roles as they are described in the board structure section.

 ## PyGreece Community Principles